Non 'Consensus' Scientists:

 Klaus Wyrtki, Ph.D.
 Oceanography, Physics, Mathematics, Germany

 Kunihiko Takeda, Ph.D.
-Professor of Material Science and Engineering, Chubu University, Japan
+Professor of Science and Technology Research, Chubu University, Japan

 Laurence I. Gould, Ph.D.
 Professor of Physics, University of Hartford, USA